MANY THANKS TO EVERYONE INVOLVED, INCLUDING OUR WONDERFULLY SUPPORTIVE AUDIENCE MEMBERS, FOR AN UNFORGETTABLE EVENING AT CARNEGIE HALL

 Zankel Hall at Carnegie Hall © Jeff Goldberg / Esto

-This one-night-only special event at the world-renowed Carnegie Hall will feature selected music and dialogue from the new musical Fannie Lou, inspired by the life and work of voting rights activist Fannie Lou Hamer.
-The unique evening, taking place Thursday, Oct.
+This one-night-only special event at the world-renowed Carnegie Hall featured selected music and dialogue from the new musical Fannie Lou, inspired by the life and work of voting rights activist Fannie Lou Hamer.
+The unique evening, which took place Thursday, Oct.
 9, 2014,

-Please note that this is a not-for-profit event.
-All revenue that is not donated to the Center for Law and Social Justice will be applied directly towards production costs.
+All revenue from this not-for-profit event that was not donated to the Center for Law and Social Justice was applied directly towards production costs.

 The Evening’s Events